cjmyles/firebase-monorepo/README.md

 # Introduction

-Boilerplate to demostrate a monorepo that utilises [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) and deploys to Firebase.
+Boilerplate to demonstrate a monorepo that utilises [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) and deploys to Firebase.

 ## Packages